XiangchiSong/WWW2026-Hone/README.md

 Please refer to *Training Records.zip* to get all the server records and raw test results of the experiments conducted in the paper.
 The results are given in *.pkl* format according to the experiment type.

 ### Theoretical Analysis
 For the theoretical analysis and mathematical derivation of this paper, please refer to *theoreticalAnalysis.pdf*.
-Specifically, it is the theoretical analysis and formula derivation of the theoretical list in Appendix D.
+Specifically, it is the theoretical analysis and formula derivation of the theoretical guarantee list in Appendix D.

 ### Figure
 Please refer to the *Figure* folder to obtain all the experimental result figures used in this paper.